Dana94/100-days-of-code/log2.md

 **Today's Progress**: The button that changes the gallery to column and grid format not only changes its width, but now fills the images in a certain format.
 The column will have the images filled within one 'row' and the grid will have 4 images maximum on each row.
 The column is meant to see all the images in a larger size, while the grid is more of a condensed total of all the images.

-**Thoughts:** Instead of adding html bit by bit into the html.
-I decided to concatenate a string (called html) that will insert its contents through jQuery once all the images are looped through.
+**Thoughts:** Instead of adding html bit by bit into the index.html file, I decided to concatenate a string (called html) that will insert its contents through jQuery once all the images are looped through.
 I am really glad this is working.
 Now I am looking into having each image clickable so a user can choose an image and have it displayed immediately.
-I'm not sure if the slideshow wil continue from there or not, or it will continue where it left off before a user chose an image to see.
+I'm not sure if the slideshow will continue from the chosen image or it will continue where it left off before a user chose an image to see.

 **Link to work:** [flower-slideshow](https://github.com/Dana94/flower-slideshow/commit/a024acf10a90218ea2dc39d3914bb9633f47360e)